Appreciative Living Learning Circles

 Who designed these?

-Jackie Kelm did the initial design based on her work with Appreciative Living in combination with her extensive training and facilitation background.
+Jackie Kelm did the initial design based on her extensive training and facilitation background.
 It was then reviewed and revised by more than 70 people from across the US and internationally in an extensive online collaborative process.
 The reviewers were from all walks of life with many being professional trainers and facilitators.
-After the design was finalized, it was piloted by several volunteers.
-The materials were improved further, resulting in the stellar program available today.
+The design was piloted and further improved over six more months, resulting in the stellar program available today.

 Much to be grateful for…